paydro/excavator/README.md

     Excavator.command_paths = ["/Users/paydro/commands"]
     Excavator.run(ARGV)

-By default, Excavator already looks into the `commands` directory of the current directory, but it's shown above for completeness.
+By default, Excavator already looks into the `commands/` if it exists next to the script, but it's shown above for completeness.

 ## Commands